li8bot/gsoc2020/GettingStarted.md

 Any open source experience will help you prepare for GSoC, so don't worry too much about what project you try first and don't be afraid to change your mind!

+A few steps before you should apply :

+- Setup your own development environment and test out the tools
+- Start communicating with the developers
+- Try to fix any open bugs
+- Hunt and report bugs
+- Provide help with documentation
+- Help others!